bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: Help menu expands and links work
 '''''''''''''''''''''''''''''''''''''''''''
 - Click the "Help" button.
-- [ ] Confirm additional info and links are shown on the Python Editor.
+- [ ] Confirm help drop down menu appears.
 - [ ] Confirm the correct "Editor Version" is displayed.
 - [ ] Confirm the correct "MicroPython Version" is displayed.
 - Click on the "Documentation" link.